Dark Arts

 The Chicago Athletic Association has had an illustrious and sometimes sordid history that dates back to 1893, when it wasn’t quite a hotel.
 A lot has changed since then, but the ghosts of the past are never far away.

 As the Chicago World’s Fair entertained millions in 1893, a man by the name of H.H.
-Holmes was supposedly luring revelers to his nearby hotel.
+Holmes was luring revelers to his nearby hotel.
 Just three miles west of the famous expo, torture rooms on the building’s second floor included chutes down to acid vats, or so the story goes.
 It’s said that the investigation uncovered gas chambers and a dissection table, even a crematorium to dispose of bodies (after Holmes removed the skeletons and sold them to unknowing medical labs).
 The press later called it the “Murder Castle.”

 The infamous hotel was immortalized in Erik Larson’s 2003 smash bestseller, The Devil in the White City.